-- 2.23 This draft determination is the culmination of UR's considerations around the business plan submissions from the TSOs.
-Following a consultation period and time to consider responses, we intend to publish our final determination in April/ May 2022.
-The TSOs' cost allowances would form the basis of their submission for the setting of the transmission tariffs to apply from 1 October 2022. - 2.24 All financial figures throughout this document are expressed in March 2021 prices unless otherwise stated.
+2.34 This final determination is the culmination of UR's considerations around the business plan submissions from the TSOs.
+This document has been created following a consultation period and time to consider TSO responses.
+The TSOs' cost allowances will form the basis of their submission for the setting of the transmission tariffs to apply from 1 October 2022.

+2.35 All financial figures throughout this document are expressed in March 2021 prices unless otherwise stated.